Machado hits slam and 2-run shot as Orioles beat Rays 9-4

-BALTIMORE (AP) - Manny Machado hit two home runs, including his eighth career grand slam, and the Baltimore Orioles beat the Tampa Bay Rays 9-4 on Friday night for their season-high third straight victory.
+Machado hit two home runs, including his eighth career grand slam , and the Orioles beat the Tampa Bay Rays 9-4 on Friday night for their season-high third straight victory.

 Machado ripped a two-run shot in the first inning and made it 8-1 in the seventh with a drive off Ryne Stanek.
 Machado has three home runs in his last two games, 12 for the season and 150 over his seven-year career.